 5. Teach your child to fall asleep independently.

 Some children become dependent on what some researchers call “sleep props.”
-From rocking in a chair, to sleeping next to a caregiver, to using a pacifier, these habits can be hard to break as your little one gets older.
+From rocking in a chair to sleeping next to a caregiver, to using a pacifier, these habits can be hard to break as your little one gets older.
 It is important to teach your child to fall asleep on their own.
 For most, this means putting them in bed awake or drowsy - not fully asleep.
 All children at some point need to learn to lie down in bed and fall asleep without adult intervention.
 The longer you wait to help your little one fall asleep on their own, the harder this process will be.
-Of course, those habits aren’t necessarily bad in and of themselves - and pacifiers have even be shown to reduce instances of SIDS.
+Of course, those habits aren’t necessarily bad in and of themselves - and pacifiers have even been shown to reduce instances of SIDS.
 But if you find yourself getting up every hour each night to give your child the pacifier he threw out of the crib, it is becoming a problem.

 6. Cut the tie between eating and falling asleep.

 This is the hardest one for many parents.
-It can be so easy to fall into the routine of nursing to sleep, or giving a bottle until baby falls asleep.
+It can be so easy to fall into the routine of nursing to sleep or giving a bottle until the baby falls asleep.
 Unfortunately, this pattern creates a habit of dependency that is hard to break over time.
 Most sleep experts urge parents to put their baby to bed drowsy but awake.
 Let your baby drift off peacefully in his own bed, so he learns to fall asleep naturally, without parental interference.
 It is important to keep in mind that newborns will want to eat around the clock, so don’t try to start any kind of “sleep training” until they are closer to 4-6 months of age and under a pediatrician’s approval.

 Don’t forget to include KeaBabies products in your sleep routine!
 As your little one approaches 18-24 months, it may be time to try the KeaBabies Toddler Pillow to perfectly cradle their head and neck for a peaceful, comfortable night’s sleep.